Euscorpius italicus: Behavior

 The scorpion is a predator of a range of arthropods.
 It only hunts prey smaller than itself.
 It has been seen hunting isopods such as Armadillidium vulgare, centipedes in the genus Cryptops and Scutigera, earwigs like Forficula auricularia, crickets like Gryllus campestris and Nemobius syvestris, as well as various moths and spiders.

 So far, females with scorplings have only been observed outdoors in August and September, and mating is thought to exclusively take place during this period.
 Accordingly, the gestation period lasts 11 to 11.5 months.
 E. italicus is, like all other scorpions, viviparous: juveniles tear open their embryonic shell immediately after birth and climb on the mother's back.
 The number of young per female is between 9 and 62.
 Young scorpions leave their mother following their first molt, which takes place after 6 or 7 days.

-To reach sexual maturity, males will require 5 – 6 molts, whereas females will require 6 – 7.
-This would suggest that males take 2 – 3 years and females 2.5 – 4 years to reach adulthood.
+To reach sexual maturity, males will require 5–6 molts, whereas females will require 6–7.
+This would suggest that males take 2–3 years and females 2.5–4 years to reach adulthood.
 The life expectancy of the species is taken to be between 4 and 8 years in the wild, while a specimen has been observed to live for over 10 years in a laboratory.

 The scorpion leads a solitary life and spends most of its life in hiding.
 It is nocturnal and has a mild temperament.

 Habitat

 This species can be found in a variety of warm habitats, such as ruins, buildings, under household furnishings, and in crevices of walls.
 It is most often encountered near humans or places that humans have considerably changed.
 In nature, it hides under rocks.
 In the Eastern Mediterranean, it can be found in mountain forests.

-In terrariums, the scorpion prefers temperatures from 20 °C to 25 °C during the day and no less than 18 °C to 20 °C during the night, with humidity in the range of 50 – 70 percent.
+In terrariums, the scorpion prefers temperatures from 20 to 25 C during the day and no less than 18 to 20 C during the night, with humidity in the range of 50–70 %.